-A map of the study area and sampling stations is shown in Figure D1.
-The area targeted for BMP implementation is approximately 13.5 km in size on the upper Rock River in the towns of Highgate and Franklin, VT.
-Nearly all of the BMP implementation area is contained within the catchment area between the upstream monitoring station (RR20) and the downstream station (RR14).
-The implementation area occupies about 90% of the 15.1 km drainage area between the upstream and the downstream stations.
+A map of the revised study area and sampling station is shown in Figure D1.
+The area is approximately 29.3 km2 in size on the upper Rock River in the towns of Highgate and Franklin, VT.
 Station location information is given in Table D1.
-A USGS continuous stream flow gage is co-located with the downstream sampling station (RR14).
+A USGS continuous stream flow gage is co-located with the sampling station (RR14).
+Sampling will be discontinued at RR 20 in 2018.